Last Updated on February 1, 2023

 When Will the Driving Test App Become Available?

-Since October 2019, the DVSA has been gradually rolling out the driving test app to a small number of examiners at a time.
-The original goal was to ‘have the majority of car tests to be done digitally’ by the end of 2018, then 2019, but it appears to have been delayed further, due to COVID-19.
+Since October 2019, the DVSA has been gradually rolling out the driving test app to a small number of examiners.
+The original goal was to ‘have the majority of car tests to be done digitally’ by the end of 2018.
+Which extended to then 2019, but it appears to have been delayed further, due to COVID-19.